2020 Bloomin' Metric® Covid-19 Update

 In 1988, due to the marketing efforts of Nelson Beers and Ed Perten, 717 riders attended the Bloomin' Metric doubling the ridership from the previous year and in 1989, Bill Dryden and Dick Gross took over the co-chairmanship of the Bloomin' and held its first ever raffle.
 In 1990 the Bloomin' Metric was co-chaired by J.R.Rendon and Fred Ianotti and you had a better chance of winning the raffle since ridership dropped a bit to 665 riders due to rain.

 In 1991, Doug Engel took over as chairman of the event.
 The registration fee was $10.00.
 That year 1,160 cyclists showed up to ride.
-The patches were retired and replaced by the first t-shirt designed by Nanette Ferreri, with subsequent Bloomin' Metric shirts designed by Jeff Munk.
+The patches were retired and replaced by the first t-shirt designed by Nanette Ferreri.
+I then started with subsequent Bloomin' Metric shirt designs.
 To accommodate cyclists still coming over from Long Island by ferry to Connecticut, club member Chris Deak would meet them at the ferry to hand out their t-shirts.

 In 1992, under the continuing direction of Doug Engel, 1,600 cyclists rode the event.
 This was the first year cyclists were able to pre-register.
 While registration remained at $10.00, same day registration was $12.00.
 Doug also introduced the concept of making a donation to a worthy cause.
 Some of the Bloomin' Metric proceeds that year went to Cancer Care.

 One of the most well known features of the Bloomin' Metric was its home-baked chocolate chip cookies.
 A day before the event, Randy Brophy and his then wife teamed up to bake hundreds and hundreds of these cookies for the event.
 Randy has since moved to Sydney, Australia and the cookies were missed.